-3D Printing Guide- TPU Filament
+3D Printing Guide: TPU Filament

 TPU(Thermoplastic polyurethane) is largely preferred for production use due to its flexible hybrid nature – a perfect balance between plastic and rubber.
 It’s, therefore, no surprise that we aim to introduce and explore the benefits and features of Thermoplastic Polyurethane.

-Still searching for more reasons why you need to make the transition to TPU for your 3D Printing.
+You are still searching for more reasons why you need to make the transition to TPU for your 3D Printing.
 Here are a few comparison points to get you ready!

 TPU is extremely flexible, and this is a major problem for most 3D extruders.
 It’s common for TPE filaments to contract within the tube when pushed by the extruder.